All Episodes

 Gitmo does not close.

-Uh the prisoners are not let out of there.
+The prisoners are not let out of there.

-The the separation of powers, since when do the courts get to assert their right unilaterally to participate in commander-in-chief duties?
+The separation of powers, since when do the courts get to assert their right unilaterally to participate in commander-in-chief duties?

 That's what they've done here.

-Uh Justice Clarence Thomas wrote a strongly worded dissent.
+Justice Clarence Thomas wrote a strongly worded dissent.

-Uh he said the court's decision would sorely hamper the president's ability to confront and defeat a new and deadly enemy.
+He said the court's decision would sorely hamper the president's ability to confront and defeat a new and deadly enemy.

 It is unprecedented.

-Indeed, Congress has denied the president, the legislative authority to create military commissions of the kind at issue here.
+Indeed, Congress has denied the president the legislative authority to create military commissions of the kind at issue here.

 Big defeat for Bush.